 BW: What do you wish parents could know when the storm has first started and they’re facing their child’s mental health or behavioral challenges for the first time?

-AD: Parents need to know that the waiting lists for diagnosis and treatment are long, so it’s important to reach out for support and referrals right away if they suspect that there could be a problem.
+AD: Parents need to know that the waiting lists for diagnosis and treatment are sometimes long, so it’s important to reach out for support and referrals for a professional evaluation right away if they suspect that there could be a problem.
 Of course, it’s always possible that your child will be thriving by the time his or her name makes it to the top of the waiting list.
-What a great problem to have—discovering after the fact that your child is doing just fine.
+What a great problem to have-discovering after the fact that your child is doing just fine.
 It certainly beats the alternative: not getting on the right waiting lists soon enough and watching your child (and your family) continue to struggle.
 So err on the side of caution where these things are concerned.
 If your parent radar is telling you that something’s not right, pay attention to that feeling and start looking for help for your child.

 Parents also need to know that there is help available.
 The challenge, of course, is that the child and youth mental health system is fragmented and under-funded, so tapping into the supports you need in the community where you live can be frustrating.
 It’s important to have allies to support you.
 You can find those types of allies via parent advocacy organizations like The Institute of Families for Child and Youth Mental Health and Parents for Children’s Mental Health.